angelobordin/angelobordin/README.md

 # Hello!
 Welcome to my Github profile.
 ## My name is Angelo Bordin.

-I am a Brazilian junior full stack developer, and a entusiast of culture devOps.
+I am a Brazilian junior full stack developer, and a entusiast of culture devOps.<br>
 My fisrt language is portugues.
-I speak english, but i do not speak fluently.
+I speak english, but i do not speak fluently.<br>
 Currenctly i work with nodejs, typescript and angular in my job.

 🌱 I’m currently learning devOps and delivery continues.